 Everyone feels lonely sometimes – even business travellers and event organisers

-SMT has joined the fight against loneliness.
-A sense of community and taking others into consideration are part of SMT’s service philosophy.
+We have joined the fight against loneliness.
+A sense of community and taking others into consideration are part of our service philosophy.
 We, therefore, want to offer travellers tips for avoiding fatigue at work and during travel and provide event organisers with tools for an easier and more comfortable living that also provides inspiration during everyday life.
 We aim at becoming the best service company in Finland.
 We have interviewed people with an ability to touch others.
 This time, we discussed sustainability with Olli Valtonen, who had a long career at HelsinkiMissio.

 *) Miltton’s Responsibility Survey 2017 with 1,002 respondents from Finland.